gitsly/blobwar/README.md

 Then connect to it in emacs using: cider-connect
 Once in REPL, manually call -main method to start the app.

+## Game play ideas
+### how to get units
+Mobilization:
+  specify params for mobilization
+  - Frequency
+  - Quantity
+  - Training time

+  Outputs:
+  - Skill of units
+  - Morale
+  - Quantity

+These params can be adjusted  (by sliders etc) and units should spawn accordingly.

 ## License
 Copyright © 2023 Martin Collberg
-Distributed under the Eclipse Public License either version 2.0
+Distributed under the Eclipse Public License version 2.0